 Too much to do, too little time.

-If you’re feeling swamped with responsibilities and like you just can’t handle all the things on your plate, you’re not alone.
+If you’re feeling swamped with responsibilities and like you just can’t handle all the things on your to-do list, you’re not alone.

 According to the National Institute of Mental Health, more than 18 percent of the population in the U.S. has an anxiety disorder – that’s approximately 40 million people.